if you want to use aromatherapy for menopause, I've collected a variety of aromatherapy blends that may help you manage your symptoms and feel better.

 Emotional ups and downs: Bergamot, jasmine, neroli, Roman or German chamomile

-Mood swings: Grounding and balancing essential oils, such as patchouli, or that soothe, such as lavender
+Mood swings: Grounding and balancing essential oils, such as patchouli, or soothing oils, such as lavender

 Irritability: Grounding and balancing essential oils or sedating oils, such as cardamom